Data Protection principles

 The complaints procedure for handling and escalation of these complaints is as follows:

-1. Complaints regarding how personal information has been processed should be submitted to the Data Systems Manager, at the email address above, who will acknowledge receipt within 3 working days.
+1. Complaints regarding how personal information has been processed should be submitted to the Impact, Data & Evaluation Manager, at the email address above, who will acknowledge receipt within 3 working days.

-2. The Data Systems Manager will review and respond in writing to the complainant as soon as possible and within no more that 28 working days of receipt of the complaint.
+2. The Impact, Data & Evaluation Manager will review and respond in writing to the complainant as soon as possible and within no more that 28 working days of receipt of the complaint.
 If an extension is required, this will be with the agreement of both parties and up to a maximum of a further 10 working days.